clboetticher/clboetticher.github.io/_pages/projects.md

 * An extension of this study examines varying network topologies (in terms of depth and width) in more detail, aiming for digit classification accuracy and an opportunity to gain an in-depth understanding of how the neurons in the simple single-hidden layer network have learned to represent features within the input data.
 [Project code](https://github.com/clboetticher/DeepLearning/blob/master/MSDS458_A1_Digit%20classification%20with%20simple%20neural%20networks.ipynb) and [report](https://github.com/clboetticher/DeepLearning/blob/master/pdfs/A1_report.pdf)

 **Random Forest classifiers with PCA**<br>
-Building on the classifiers developed in the first multi-class classification work, PCA is executed to identify principal components represennting 95 percent of the variability in the explanatory variables (substantially fewer tha nthe original 784 explanatory variables).
+Building on the classifiers developed in the first multi-class classification work, PCA is executed to reduce dimensionality and identify principal components representing 95 percent of the variability in the explanatory variables (substantially fewer than the original 784 explanatory variables).
 These components are used to train another Random Forest classifier for comparison.
 * [Project code](https://github.com/clboetticher/AppliedML/blob/master/MSDS422_A5_Principal%20Components%20Analysis.ipynb) and [report](https://github.com/clboetticher/AppliedML/blob/master/pdfs/A5_report.pdf)
 * Kaggle scores of 0.965 for original classifier, 0.946 after PCA

 ## *Natural Language Processing*

-**RNNs and IMDB movie review classification**<br>
+**Neural networks for IMDB movie review classification**<br>
-This benchmark study employs recurrent neural networks (RNN) to demonstrate sequence learning’s performance with the binary classification task of assigning a positive or negative polarity score to IMDB movie reviews using text as features.
+This benchmark study evaluates fully-connected dense neural networks (as a baseline), RNNs (specifically to demonstrate sequence learning’s performance), and one-dimensional convolutional neural networks (CNNs) with the binary classification task of assigning a positive or negative polarity score to IMDB movie reviews using text as features.
 Varying neural network architectures are explored using either recurrent or convolutional layers, trained with either learned embeddings or pre-trained gloVe embeddings (100-dimensional and 300-dimensional vectors).
 * [Project code](https://github.com/clboetticher/AppliedML/blob/master/MSDS422_A8_Language%20Modeling%20with%20RNNs.ipynb) and [report](https://github.com/clboetticher/AppliedML/blob/master/pdfs/A8_report.pdf)

 **Reuters newswire classification with RNNs annd 1-D CNNs**<br>